 Her previous creation Forever, an homage to the Chilean poet Pablo Neruda presents her self composed song cycle to his passionate Love Poems.
 This heartfelt musical masterpiece toured the world and sold many CDs worldwide.

 In 2011 and 2012 Ute toured the world with Ultimo Tango, presenting a journey through the songs of Astor Piazzolla, the fabulous Argentinian composer of Tango Nuevo.
 Ute sings in the original Spanish, but also created adaptations of the songs in German, French and English.
 Stories of love, abandonment, decadence in Buenos Aires, Berlin, Paris and New York.
 The tour presented the original Astor Piazzolla Sextet from Buenos Aires.
+In 2021 and into 2022, Ute celebrates the 100th birthday of Astor Piazzolla with her fantastic Tango band, performing his music and also songs inspired by his compositions.

 Very different is Ute’s other creation, The Bukowski Project, a rather avant-garde, adventurous collage in music and songs of the poetry of Charles Bukowski.
 This homage to the poet was invented and largely composed by Ute herself with a collaboration of her partner Todd Turkisher and her pianist Vana Gierig.